The DevOps engineer's handbook The DevOps engineer's handbook

 Based on survey responses, DORA grouped organizations into performance levels.
 Organizations in the higher performance groups not only have better software delivery, they often achieve better outcomes at an organizational level.
 Each report groups respondents to the annual survey, meaning industry trends show alongside demographic changes.

 Though performance clusters from the annual report are useful to see how you compare to the industry, your goal isn’t elite performance.
+Your goal is software delivery.
 Instead, look at what your cross-functional team aims to achieve and set an appropriate ambition for their performance.
-There’s more information on this in the operational performance section below.

-Also, remember though the 4 keys measure software delivery performance, it reflects a broader set of skills than only programmers.
+Also, remember though metrics track software-delivery performance, they reflect many roles, not just software engineers.
 Everyone involved in creating software plays a part in performance, including:

 • Business experts